taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

-# HowTo: Configure "send-only" Email via a 3rd Party SMTP Relay on a Fedora Linux 25 Server
+# HowTo: Configure "send-only" Email via a 3rd Party SMTP Relay for Linux

 I want to be able to send automated alerts and whatnot so that my phone buzzes when something bad happens on a remote system that I manage.
 There are a number of ways you can do this, but I found the easiest is to simply pump automated email through a 3rd party email vendor to myself, or a group of people.

+You do that by configuring a ["Mail Transfer Agent"](https://en.wikipedia.org/wiki/Message_transfer_agent).
 I'm going to illustrate how to do this with two different MTAs:

-1. **Postfix** - An all-singing and all-dancing MTA that is fortunately not Sendmail
+1. **Postfix** - An all-singing and all-dancing MTA that is the successor to Sendmail on almost all Linux/Unix systems
 2. **sSMTP** - An MTA that only performs this use case: Send via 3rd party SMTP server

-> Note, these instructions have been tested on Fedora Linux 25, but they should
+> Note, these instructions have been tested on the Red Hat family of linuxes
+> &mdash;Fedora, CentOS, and Red Hat Enterprise Linux&mdash; but they should be
-> be easily adaptable to any unix/linux.
+> easily adaptable to any unix/linux.
 Check out the references at the end for
 > further discussion on this topic.

 ----